Gergall/swccg-cardlists/README.md

   - When you run the program, a button appears.
 Click the button and wait a minute for the success message which says "Done!
 Cardlist files written to...", then close the program.
   - The updated card list HTML files you just generated can be found in the "cardlists" subfolder from the repo root.
 You can even open them in a web browser to see how they look.

-4. Log into Amazon S3 and upload these HTML files, _you should have at least 200 such files,_ to `/cardlists`
+4. Log into Amazon S3 and upload these HTML files, _you should have over 200 such files,_ to `/cardlists`
   - Yes, upload ALL 200+ files, not just the new set.
 We need to update all the other pages sidebars

 5. Issue an invalidation to clear the old pages out of cache